Mutual Legal Assistance

 The proper suppression, investigation, and prosecution of crime often require the cooperation of foreign investigative authorities.
 Recognizing this, in 1988, the Mutual Legal Assistance in Criminal Matters Act, 1988 c.
 17 (hereinafter the “Act”) was proclaimed.
 This legislation gives Canadian courts the power to issue compulsory measures, such as search warrants and Evidence-Gathering Orders, to obtain evidence in Canada on behalf of a foreign State or entity for use in a criminal investigation and prosecution being conducted by that State or entity.
 The legislation only implements requests made pursuant to a treaty (bilateral or multilateral), special arrangement, or a designation under the Act.

 Since 1988, Canada has entered mutual legal assistance treaties with over 35 States .
-While the terms obviously vary as between treaties, the treaties generally provide that authorities in Canada will provide investigative assistance the other party to the treaty, and that that party will do the same for Canada.
+While the terms obviously vary as between treaties, the treaties generally provide that authorities in Canada will provide investigative assistance the other party to the treaty, and that party will do the same for Canada.

 For instance, requests by Canada to the United States, and vice versa, for assistance in criminal investigations and prosecutions are governed by the Treaty Between the Government of Canada and the Government of the United States of America on Mutual Legal Assistance in Criminal Matters (hereinafter the “Treaty”).
 This treaty determines the nature and scope of, and the conditions for, investigative and legal assistance between Canada and the United State.